philh30/ST-Edge-Drivers/Consolidated Drivers/zwave-masquerade/README.md

 # Z-Wave Masquerade

 Allows simple z-wave devices, such as switches and binary sensors, to act as a different type of device.
-As an example, an z-wave contact sensor with external contacts that is set up to monitor a smoke detector relay could be reflected in the SmartThings app as a smoke detector.
+As an example, a z-wave contact sensor with external contacts that is set up to monitor a smoke detector relay could be reflected in the SmartThings app as a smoke detector.

 More complex z-wave devices that report multiple different attributes may give unexpected results with this driver.